LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 While adding new features and making our code work is the main goal, we also want to write readable, efficient code that makes us proud.
 The red, green, refactor mantra describes the process of writing tests, seeing them pass, and then making the code better.
-This process is a cycle of three steps.
-The red and green colors refer to test results which are often styled with red for failing tests and green for passing tests.
+As the name suggests, the cycle consists of three steps.
+Red refers to test results that fail, while green represents tests that pass.
+The colors refer to test results which are often styled with red for failing tests and green for passing tests.

 1. Red -> Write a failing test.
 2. Green -> Make it pass by implementing the code.